Missouri sports betting ballot measure highlights national debate about tax rates

 JEFFERSON CITY, Mo.
-(AP) — The ads promoting a ballot measure to legalize sports betting in Missouri tout the potential for millions of new tax dollars devoted to schools.
+(AP) — The ads promoting a November ballot measur e to legalize sports betting in Missouri tout the potential for millions of new tax dollars devoted to schools.
 If voters approve the measure, it's a good bet they will see even more ads offering special promotions for bettors.

 Many of those promotional costs — in which sportsbooks provide cash-like credits for customers to place bets — will be exempt from state taxes, effectively limiting the new revenue for education.

-Note: This story was first published on Oct.
-27. It was updated on Oct.
-30 to correct that supporters of the sports betting measure have raised $41 million, not $43 million.